 Category name in the API: |

 Finding description: Object versioning isn't enabled on a storage bucket where sinks are configured.
-This finding isn't available for project-level activations.
+For project-level activations of the Security Command Center Premium tier, this finding is available only if the Standard tier is enabled in the parent organization.
 Pricing tier: Premium

 Supported assets |